Welcome to today's edition of the Rush 24-7 podcast.

 I'm great.

-He's releasing all the progressive demons, yes, go ahead.
+He's releasing all the progressive demons.

-Uh I the people now who seem to be Obama's opposition seem to want to oppose him by getting along with him.
+The people now who seem to be Obama's opposition seem to want to oppose him by getting along with him.

-What why is there zero opposition from our elected Republican officials?
+Why is there zero opposition from our elected Republican officials?

-I never ever hear them opposing Obama.
+I never, ever hear them opposing Obama.

-Um, I think that that might change when you have the new Congress seated.
+Well, I think that that might change when you have the new Congress seated.

-I'm not as I'm not particularly optimistic about them showing a lot of spine, and particularly if there's no if if the leadership, you know, if it's if it's Boehner's world then we're all living in it.
+I'm not particularly optimistic about them showing a lot of spine, and particularly if there's no, if the leadership, you know, if it's Boehner's world and we're all living in it, I don't see how it will change in the way that we'd like it to.

-But look, I mean the good news I guess is that if you believe the left, they've been intransigent, they've been obstructionist, that's the best you can do uh if you're not actually a majority in the in the Congress, if you're not actually in power.
+That's the best you can do if you're not actually a majority in the Congress, if you're not actually in power.